MattPerreault/colorado_avalanche_etl/README.md

 ## Goal
-The goal of this project is to create a data processing framework to power an analytics dashboard for the Colorado Avalanche.
+The goal of this project is to create a data processing framework to populate a PostgreSQL DB that powers an analytics dashboard for the Colorado Avalanche.
 Go AVS!

 **Note** This project is powered by a free NHL API.
 See [this gitlab repo for API documentation](https://gitlab.com/dword4/nhlapi) Shout out to [@dw0rd4](https://twitter.com/dw0rd4)